jplhomer/site/src/posts/shopify-one-year.md

 Discarding my ego has been a continual, intentional process.
 I have to constantly remind myself: "I'm not doing this for me; I'm doing it as part of a larger goal."

 This isn't easy!
 I'll get occasional reminders that "sting."
-Someone else getting credit for a thing I built, someone else getting to ship that big new feature, etc.
+Someone else getting credit for a thing I helped build, someone else getting to ship that big new feature, etc.

-But these tradeoffs have benefits!
+But these tradeoffs have benefits.
 New people get exposure to a project, new people get to advance in their careers, and new people get to share the burden of ownership and maintenance.

 ## Managing Expectations

-I think humility and ego tie closely into one of the most critical things I've learned this year: **managing expectations**.
+I think humility and ego are closely related to one of the most critical things I've learned this year: **managing expectations**.

 When you're working on a team in "stealth mode" on an exciting new project, it's easy to let your mind run wild and get super hyped on something.